TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          0

    Description
-         If set, CSS files referenced in :ts:`page.includeCSS` and the like will be minified and compressed.
-Does not work on files, which are referenced in :ts:`page.headerData`.
+         If set, CSS files referenced in :typoscript:`page.includeCSS` and the like will be minified and compressed.
+Does not work on files, which are referenced in :typoscript:`page.headerData`.

          Minification will remove all excess space.
 The more significant compression step (using gzip compression) requires